 - Limit junk food to no more than 300 calories a day.

-- Require that children set monthly, annual and 5-year goals.
+- Require that children set monthly, annual and long-term goals.

 - Require working age children to work or volunteer at least ten hours a week.

-- Require that children save at least 25% of their earnings or gifts they receive.
+- Require that children save at least 25% of their earnings or the monetary gifts they receive.

-- Reassure children that mistakes are good not bad.
-Children need to understand that the very foundation of success in life is built on learning from our mistakes.
+- Reassure children that mistakes are good and not bad.
+Children need to understand that the very foundation of success is built upon the lessons we learn from our mistakes.

-- Punish children when they lose their tempers so they understand the importance of controlling this very costly emotion.
+- Discipline children when they lose their temper so they understand the consequence of not controlling this very costly emotion.
+Anger is the most costly emotion.
+It gets people fired, divorced and destroys relationships.

 - Children need to learn how to manage money.
 Open up a checking account or savings account for children and force them to use their savings to buy the things they want.
-They need to learn that they are not entitled to things like cell phones, computers, fashionable clothes, flat screen T.V.s etc.
+This teaches children that they are not entitled to anything.
+It teaches them that they have to work for the things they want in life, like cell phones, computers, fashionable clothes, video games, etc.

-- Require children to participate in at least two non-sports-related extracurricular activities at school or outside of school.
+- Require children to participate in at least one non-sports-related extracurricular group at school or outside of school.

 - Parents and children need to set aside at least an hour a day to talk to one another.
-Not on Facebook, or on the cell phone, but face to face.
-The only quality time is quantity time
+Not on Facebook, not on the cell phone, but face to face.
+The only quality time is quantity time.

 If you want to find out if you are teaching your kids the right habits find out here: RICH HABITS TEST PARENTS